nirav5920/lodash-php/README.md

 # Lodash-PHP
 Lodash-PHP is a port of the [Lodash JS library](https://lodash.com/) to PHP.
 It is a set of easy to use utility functions for everyday PHP projects.

 Lodash-PHP tries to mimick lodash.js as close as possible

+:siren: This is a fork since upstream hasn't been updated in a while, and some PHP 8 compatibility issues have emerged.

 # Installation